CLI Reference

 [default: 1000]

---flashblocks.force_receive_peers <PEER_ID>
+--flashblocks.force-receive-peers <PEER_ID>

 Peers to always receive flashblocks from regardless of their score.